-the current provision is much smaller, the difference is between 419 sqm and 432 sqm.
-The new play space would enjoy good levels of sunlight, as evident from the comparison in LBR16-2A; this is the case in Spring, Summer and Autumn and on Winter mornings.
-This is quite apart from the BRE guidance where the play space would well exceed the BRE's recommendations.
-It is not presently proposed to wholly enclose the new play space but as Mr Bannister explained on Day 7, that is a matter of detail that can be addressed later, if required.
-As with the present arrangements, the new play space is focussed on the under 12s and an off site contribution for formal facilities for 12+ children is also provided, envisaged to be at the nearby Radnor Gardens.
-The petanque pitches would be reprovided and enlarged and would also enjoy good levels of sunlight.

-- 26. The café would be re-provided at the ground floor of the Wharf Lane building.
+- 25. More play space, however defined, than existing would be provided.
+If circulation and associated seating is taken into account, rather than just areas with play equipment where the current provision is much smaller, the difference is between 419 sqm and 432 sqm.89 The new play space would enjoy good levels of sunlight, as evident from the comparison in LBR16-2A; this is the case in Spring, Summer and Autumn and on Winter mornings.
+This is quite apart from the BRE guidance where the play space would well exceed the BRE's recommendations.90 It is not presently proposed to wholly enclose the new play space but as Mr Bannister explained on Day 7, that is a matter of detail that can be addressed later, if required.
+As with the present arrangements, the new play space is focussed on the under 12s and an off site contribution for formal facilities for 12+ children is also provided, envisaged to be at the nearby Radnor Gardens.91 In respect of para 21 of the TRT's Closing Submissions, which refers to the current use of the Gardens by teenagers, there are no formal facilities for teenagers at present.
+In future, teenagers will be just as well if not better caterered, not only due to the ability to kick balls around on the Events Space and lawns, but also when just relaxing.
+The petanque pitches would be reprovided and enlarged and would also enjoy good levels of sunlight.92 - 26.
+The café would be re-provided at the ground floor of the Wharf Lane building.
 Relocating the café to the east of the Scheme Land allows for better use to be made of the open space and provides for a better connection with the river.
-The café would benefit from outdoor seating and views towards the river and over the open space, thereby enhancing natural surveillance. - 27.
+The café would benefit from outdoor seating and views towards the river and over the open space,93 thereby enhancing natural surveillance.94 - 27.
 The delivery of housing is key to regenerating this part of the town centre.
 Both the Water Lane and Wharf Lane buildings provide residential units at the upper levels.
-As accepted by the TRT, the delivery of residential development as a means of contributing to the regeneration of the town centre is recognised as a key issue in the Twickenham Area Action Plan 2013 ("the TAAP").
-Local Plan policy LP34 identifies a housing target for the Borough of 315 new homes per annum and indicates that Twickenham can accommodate approximately 1000 1050 homes over the 10 year plan period.
-The London Plan, which was adopted in March 2021, identifies an increased annual housing target for Richmond of 411 new homes per annum, which is reflected in the emerging Local Plan.
-The Twickenham Riverside area is identified in the Local Plan and the TAAP as an 'opportunity area', where residential units could be delivered in order to contribute towards Twickenham's housing needs.
-The contribute towards Twickenham's housing needs. - 28.
-The Council currently has a five-year housing land supply of 2,308 dwellings against the current remaining London Plan target of 2,192 homes, assuming the delivery of 45 dwellings on the Scheme Land.
-However, the Council faces significant challenges in delivering housing in the Borough, with more than two thirds of the Borough being protected by heritage or open space designations.
-In Furthermore, as noted in the Local Plan, the Borough has one of the highest average housing prices in the UK and there is a continuing need for affordable housing.
-In the period between 2014 and 2033, the
+As accepted by the TRT, the delivery of residential development as a means of contributing to the regeneration of the town centre is recognised as a key issue in the Twickenham Area Action Plan 2013 ("the TAAP").95 Local Plan policy LP34 identifies a housing target for the Borough of 315 new homes per annum and indicates that Twickenham can accommodate approximately 1000 1050 homes over the 10 year plan period.96 The London Plan, which was adopted in March 2021, identifies an increased annual housing target for Richmond of 411 new homes per annum, which is reflected in the emerging Local Plan.97 The Twickenham Riverside area is identified in the Local Plan98 and the TAAP as an 'opportunity area', where residential units could be delivered in order to contribute towards Twickenham's housing needs.99